 Communication majors work with Christian radio station in Bonaire over break

-From Friday, January 4 to Saturday, January 12, eight Waynesburg University students along with trip leaders Chad Sherman, assistant professor of communication at the University, and Beth Merry, lecturer in communication, will be working alongside Trans World Radio (TWR), a Christian and broadcasting ministry in Bonaire, a small island located off the coast of Venezuela.
+From Friday, Jan.
+4, to Saturday, Jan.
+12, eight Waynesburg University students along with trip leaders Chad Sherman, assistant professor of communication, and Beth Merry, lecturer in communication, will be working alongside Trans World Radio (TWR), a Christian and broadcasting ministry in Bonaire, a small island located off the coast of Venezuela.
 The service mission team will provide manual labor and assistance with radio production work.

-This is the first service learning mission trip sponsored by the Communication Department for majors including electronic media, interactive design, print journalism, public relations and sports information and broadcasting.
+This is the first service learning mission trip sponsored by the Department of Communication for majors including electronic media, interactive design, print journalism, public relations and sports information and broadcasting.

 "I am very excited about using the skills that I have learned here at Waynesburg University during a Mission Trip,” said Steve Hullings, a senior communication major and the executive director of the University's radio station, WCYJ-FM 99.5.